cbur24/AusEFlux/notebooks/README.md

 5. Gridded ensemble predictions
 6. Combining ensembles in an ensemble median and uncertainty range

-The `Annual` notebook contains the workflow for annual updating of the product.
+The `Annual.ipynb` notebook contains the workflow for annual updating of the product.
 It contains four main steps:
 1. Spatiotemporal harmonisation of input datasets
 2. The creation of feature datasets
 3. Gridded ensemble predictions